🚨 Why Memory Leaks Matter in Android (and How LeakCanary Saves You)

 debugImplementation "com.squareup.leakcanary:leakcanary-android:2.12"

-- ObjectWatcher tracks destroyed objects with weak references.
+- ObjectWatcher tracks destroyed objects using weak references.

-- If objects aren’t GC’d after a delay, they’re marked as retained.
+- If those objects are not garbage collected after a delay, they are marked as retained.

-- When retained objects exceed a threshold, LeakCanary triggers a heap dump.
+- When retained objects cross a threshold, LeakCanary triggers a heap dump.

-- Shark parses the dump, finds paths from GC roots, and generates a LeakTrace.
+- Shark parses the heap dump, finds paths from GC roots, and generates a LeakTrace.

-- LeakCanary reports the leak in a notification with actionable details.
+- LeakCanary reports the result with actionable debugging details.

-Activity destroyed → ObjectWatcher → Retained object check → Heap dump → Shark analysis → LeakTrace → Developer actionWhy This Blog Series Matters
+Visual workflow: Activity destroyed → ObjectWatcher → retained object check → heap dump → Shark analysis → LeakTrace → developer action.

-Most engineers stop at “LeakCanary told me there’s a leak.”
-But if you want to be a Android Ecosystem Expert, you need to go deeper:
+Many engineers stop at “LeakCanary told me there is a leak.”
+But if you want to think like a senior Android engineer, you need to understand what happens under the hood and how to interpret the reports correctly.

 - Understand how ObjectWatcher works.